 A giclée print is the most popular way of producing great quality collectable prints in the digital age.
 It is produced is by scanning an original negative.
 The image is then outputed onto the chosen paper using specialist inks to make a beautiful archival print.

-Fujifilm Crystal Archive Paper is a professional archival colour paper with a Matt finish.
+Fuji Crystal Archive Paper is a professional archival colour paper